JerinFrancisA/Bossword-Password-Manager-App/README.md

 # Bossword

 A Password Manager App.
-Bossword, One stop destination to remember all your passwords.
+Bossword, One stop destination to remember all your passwords

 ## About